A Little Bird Tells Us About the Necessity of Native Plants

 The native connection

 Chickadees are generalist foragers, meaning they’ll look for food nearly everywhere, not just on certain plants.
 They will forage in non-native plant species but won’t find much, since few host the food they need.
 In my experience, black-capped chickadees may also feed their babies some adult insects and the occasional spider (which may be found almost anywhere), but in native trees such as oaks, a high diversity of larvae can be found, and large numbers of them can often be found quickly.
 Douglas Tallamy’s research has found that a small percentage of plant genera support the majority of Lepidoptera.
 Other research found that woody plants apparently support many more Lepidoptera species than herbaceous plants do.
-Whether that is because “woody plants in general are both longer lived and larger than most herbaceous plants and thus may be easier targets for insect herbivores to exploit,” or because “herbaceous plants are underreported as lepidopteran hosts because they are more difficult to identify and less conveniently searched by collectors,” we ought to grow more woody plant to maximize biodiversity, if only to give the benefit of the doubt (and provide birds more cover!).
+Whether that is because “woody plants in general are both longer lived and larger than most herbaceous plants and thus may be easier targets for insect herbivores to exploit,” or because “herbaceous plants are underreported as lepidopteran hosts because they are more difficult to identify and less conveniently searched by collectors,” we ought to grow more woody plants to maximize biodiversity, if only to give the benefit of the doubt (and provide birds more cover and potential nest sites).
 And, as I reported two years ago, another study confirmed that relatives of native trees (i.e. scarlet oak,

 Chickadee young are fed by their parents for several weeks post-fledging.